sadeghmeratnia/tminus-ios/README.md

 ## Setup

 - Requires Xcode 16+ (Swift 6 language mode, iOS 17.0 deployment target).
 - Open `TMinus.xcodeproj` and build.
-Signing is set to Automatic — Xcode will prompt you to select your own team under the target's Signing & Capabilities tab before it can build for a device;
+Signing is set to Automatic, Xcode will prompt you to select your own team under the target's Signing & Capabilities tab before it can build for a device;
   the project ships pointing at the original author's team, which won't resolve on your machine.

 ## Testing

-Both `TMinusTests` (unit) and `TMinusUITests` (UI) run via the `TMinus.xctestplan` test plan, which is wired as the shared `TMinus` scheme's default plan — `cmd+U` or `xcodebuild test -scheme TMinus` runs both.
+Both `TMinusTests` (unit) and `TMinusUITests` (UI) run via the `TMinus.xctestplan` test plan, which is wired as the shared `TMinus` scheme's default plan, `cmd+U` or `xcodebuild test -scheme TMinus` runs both.
 Unit tests use Swift Testing (`@Test`/`#expect`); UI tests use XCTest, as required for `XCUIApplication` automation.